 We think it’s pretty safe to assume you’ve heard about Pokémon Go by now.
 It’s an augmented reality (AR) game that uses your smartphone’s GPS and camera to find, capture, and battle little monsters called Pokémon.
 Yes, that Pokémon, the same one that blew up in the late ‘90s.
 And with Pokémon Go, it’s taking over the world again.

 The aftershocks of Pokémon Go’s popularity cannot be ignored.
-In only a few days after its July 6th launch it had more daily users than Twitter and more downloads than Tinder on Android.
-It also gets more daily use than Facebook.
+In only a few days after its July 6th launch, it had more daily users than Twitter and more downloads than Tinder on Android.
+It also gets more regular use than Facebook.
 These feats paid off, as they initially doubled Nintendo’s market capitalization.
 All this for a free-to-play mobile game where you capture rats, birds, fish, and other oddball creatures!

 Although hunting for Pokémon in your kitchen has its fun, the real kicker for SEO is Pokémon Go’s potential for local businesses.
 Features built right into the game, such as lures, are already driving foot traffic.
 This and more to come could change the way local businesses think about advertising.